 22860 Monroe-Madison Memorial Hwy Aldie, VA 20105

 Quattro Goombas specializes in Italian-style wines and blends.
 Be sure to pair some wine with a Sicilian style pizza, available at Quattro, their pizza shop, located right inside the winery.
-Dogs are permitted on the grounds, on the patio and inside the tasting room.
+Dogs are permitted on the grounds and on the patio**.

 Willowcroft Farm Vineyards